A gamechanging electric van with 200 mile range and plenty of payload

 - Charging still takes time

-The Vauxhall Vivaro-e, though it speaks quietly – and in more ways than one – could well be a gamechanger for electric vehicles, which is why we've named it the 2021 Parkers Electrified Van of the Year.
-The first of a new crop of medium-sized electric vans from the PSA Group of companies that we’ve been able to drive, it’s also the first electric van to top 200 miles of promised driving range, yet also manages to deliver payload that’s competitive with conventional diesel-powered rivals.
+The 2021 Vauxhall Vivaro-e, though it speaks quietly – and in more ways than one – could well be a gamechanger for electric vehicles, which is why we've named it the Parkers Electrified Van of the Year.
+One of three medium-sized electric vans from the Stellantis group, the Vivaro-e promises over 200 miles of driving range, yet also manages to deliver payload that’s competitive with conventional diesel-powered rivals.

 Plenty of choice